filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ## Test Cases

-Will be included with implementation to be presented.
+Run the code for NI-PoRep and check if the resulting proof cryptographically verifies (ie, run the verification software).
+Test cases will be included with implementation to be presented.

 ## Security Considerations